zzamboni/enwrite/README.md

         -o, --output-dir OUTDIR          Base dir of hugo output installation --remove-tags [t1,t2,t3]     List of tags to remove from output posts.
                                          If no argument given, defaults to --tag.
+            --auth [TOKEN]               Force Evernote reauthentication (will happen automatically if needed).
+                                         If TOKEN is given, use it, otherwise get one interactively.
         -h, --help                       Shows this help message

     $ ./enwrite.rb -n my_notebook -o /my/hugo/blog/

     $ ./enwrite.rb -s 'some search expression' -o /my/hugo/blog